itsa4ankush/rajma-chawal/README.md

 Built during a 24-hour global AI hackathon, the platform focuses on enabling fast, informed decision-making in high-stakes scenarios such as medical emergencies and resource planning.

+Note: This was our project submission for the 5th Hack-Nation AI Hackathon in collaboration with MIT Sloan AI CLub on 25th & 27th APril, 2026

 **URL**: [Project Link](https://guardian-wings-watch.lovable.app)
 ---